Positivity of the Cotangent Bundle of Complex Hyperbolic Manifolds with Cusps: Positivity of

 Let $X=\Gamma \backslash\mathbb{B}^n$ be a complex ball quotient by a torsion-free lattice $\Gamma \subset \operatorname{Aut}(\mathbb{B}^n)$ and $\hat{h}$ be the hermitian metric induced by the Bergman metric $h$ on $O_{\Proj(\Omega^1_{X})}(1)$.

-In this section, we prove two properties of $\hat{h}$ which will be useful to construct a singular hermitian metric on the line bundle $O(1)$ over $\Proj(\lgcot)$ to prove Theorem \ref{SlopLog}.
-First, we compare the first Chern form of $\hat{h}$ on $O_{\Proj(\Omega^1_{X})}(1)$ with the pull-back of its first Chern form on $X$.
-Second, we prove that it extends as a good singular hermitian metric with respect to $O(1)$ on $\Proj(\lgcot)$.
+In this section, we prove two properties of $\hat{h}$ in Proposition \ref{Form Inequlity} and Proposition \ref{Good metric}.
+These properties will be used to construct a singular hermitian metric on the line bundle $O(1)$ over $\Proj(\lgcot)$ to prove Theorem \ref{SlopLog}.

 Let $\hat{h}^*$ be the dual metric of $\hat{h}$ on $O_{\Proj(\Omega^1_{X})}(-1)$.
-Suppose $U$ is an open subset of $\Proj(\Omega^{1}_{X})$ such that for every $u \in U$, $\xi_{1, u}\neq 0$.
+Suppose $U$ is an open subset of $\Proj(\Omega^{1}_{X})$ such that for every $x \in U$, $\xi_{1, x}\neq 0$.
 After replacing $\xi_{i}$ by $\frac{\xi_{i}}{\xi_{1}}$ and $w$ by $\frac{w}{\xi_i}$, we can take a local section $\sigma=\dis\sum_{i=1}^{n-1}\xi_{i}e_{i}+we_{n}$ of $O_{\Proj(\Omega^1_X)}(-1)$ on $U$.
 The first Chern form of $O_{\Proj(\Omega^1_X)}(-1)$ on $U$ is represented by

 where As $O_{\Proj(\Omega^{1}_{X})}(-1)$ is the dual of $O_{\Proj(\Omega^{1}_{X})}(1)$, the first Chern form $c_{1}(O_{\Proj(\Omega^1_X)}(1),\hat{h})$ on $U$ is given by

 \begin{Lemma} For every $q \in \Omega_{X}^{1}$ there exists a point $p$ in the orbit $I_{\infty} \cdot q$ such that in $(\zeta, z, \xi, w)$-coordinates $p$ is given by